Roshanshafiha/Nextflow_metagenome_pipeline/README.md

 # Nextflow_metagenome_pipeline

-The following pipeline is coded using Nextflow to include the following module.
+The following pipeline is coded using Nextflow to include the below modules:

+1. Quality control